-- Construction of northbound I-77 off ramp to eastbound Scout Motors Drive - Asphalt rehabilitation I-77 NB and SB - Asphalt construction in the widening section in I-77 NB - Construction of relocated Community Road west of I-77 - Construction of Scout Motors Drive between east ramp terminals and realigned US 21 - Final drainage installations - Installation of clear zone protection - All remaining final pavement markings and signing - Removal of MOT devices - Final seeding
+- construction of the new southbound mainline through lane. - all permanent traffic signals are installed and operational, - construction of northbound I-77 off ramp to eastbound Scout Motors Drive - all movements to and from the interstate are fully opened to traffic via the new interchange. - closure and removal of the existing loop ramp from US21 southbound to I-77 southbound and construction of the new intersection to provide access from southbound US21 to southbound I-77 - asphalt rehabilitation I-77 NB and SB - asphalt construction in the widening section in I-77 NB - construction of relocated Community Road west of I-77 - construction of Scout Motors Drive between east ramp terminals and realigned US 21 - final drainage installations - installation of clear zone protection - all remaining final pavement markings and signing - removal of MOT devices - final seeding

-For a full understanding of the project scope and the criteria of the construction items needed for this project, review Exhibit 4, Exhibit 5, Exhibit 6, Exhibit 7, Exhibit 8 and Attachment B.
+For a full understanding of the project scope, interim conditions and the criteria of the construction items needed for this project, review Exhibit 4, Exhibit 5, Exhibit 6, Exhibit 7, Exhibit 8 and Attachment B.

+Variable Scope

-Variable Scope Rehabilitation of Existing Bridges as Detailed in Exhibit 4b Section 2.4
+Rehabilitation of Existing Bridges as Detailed in Exhibit 4b Section 2.4